Black snake in the blue tank

 Common morphs of the black corn snakes are mentioned below:

-Snow corn snakes
+Snow corn snake

 the snake eye is pink